yesodweb/yesod/README.md

 Install conflicts are unfortunately common in Haskell development.
 If you are not using any sandbox tools, you may discover that some of the other haskell installs on your system are broken.
-You can prevent this by using sandbox tools: `cabal-dev` or `virthualenv`, now being renamed to `hsenv`.
+You can prevent this by using sandbox tools: `cabal-dev` or `hsenv`.

 Isolating an entire project with a virtual machine is also a great idea, you just need some tools to help that process.
 [Vagrant](http://vagrantup.com) is a great tool for that and there is a [Haskell Platform installer](https://bitbucket.org/puffnfresh/vagrant-haskell-heroku) for it.